-Toora Women Inc. is a not-for-profit organisation which has been delivering gender-specific services to women in the ACT and surrounds since 1982.
+Toora Women Inc. is a not-for-profit organisation that has been delivering gender-specific services to women in the ACT and surrounds since 1982.
 Our mission statement “Safety, Respect and Choice for Women” is central to our goal of empowering women.

-We offer a wide range of specialist services to women, with complex issues who have experienced past or present traumas, such as:
+We offer a wide range of specialist services to women with complex issues who have experienced past or present traumas, such as:

 - Domestic, family and sexual violence

 - Mental health issues

 Drawing from more than 35 years of experience, Toora is committed to providing the highest quality comprehensive and integrated services to women in the ACT.
 We pride ourselves on being innovative and forward thinking.
 We work closely with the sector and community to provide flexible, responsive and holistic services, which offer the best possible outcomes for all our clients.

 Toora provides Homelessness, Domestic Violence and Alcohol and Other Drugs (AOD) health treatment services to more than 460 women and children each year.
 In line with Toora’s Practice Framework, our programs operate in a safe, friendly and welcoming environment within a culture of empowerment and equality where clients feel valued, respected and have the right to choose.
 Our combination of practical support and intensive individually tailored case management and Counselling offers our clients encouragement, education and positive life skills to achieve long-term change and achievement.

 We are committed to providing culturally sensitive services in an environment where race, culture and other differences are respected and valued.
 Toora recognises that there are particular challenges faced by Indigenous women and those from culturally and linguistically diverse (CALD) backgrounds.